Read the winning essays from previous years »

 Any dispute arising from this Contest will be determined according to the laws of the State of New York, without reference to its conflict of law principles, and by entering the entrants consent to the personal jurisdiction of the state and federal courts located in New York County and agree that such courts have exclusive jurisdiction over all such disputes.

-WINNERS LIST: For a list of the Winners, send a stamped, self-addressed envelope by January 5, 2019 to Penguin Publishing Group, Academic Marketing Department, Attn: Penguin Classics Student Scholarship Essay Contest, 1745 Broadway, New York, NY 10019.
+For a list of the Winners, send a stamped, self-addressed envelope by December 26, 2019 to Penguin Publishing Group, Academic Marketing Department, Attn: Penguin Classics Student Scholarship Essay Contest, 1745 Broadway, New York, NY 10019.

 SPONSOR: Penguin Publishing Group, a division of Penguin Random House LLC, 1745 Broadway, New York, NY 10019.

-The title for the 4th Annual Penguin Classics Essay Contest will be Ceremony by Leslie Silko.
-Essay topics will be posted on our website after July 2019.
+The title for the 5th Annual Penguin Classics Essay Contest will be The Pearl by John Steinbeck.
+Essay topics will be posted on our website after July 2020.